Apply for an NT history grant

 - cataloguing of collections

-- costs relating to research that has already been done by the applicant.
+- costs associated with work that has already been done

-Step 2.
-Contact the Northern Territory Archives Service to discuss your application if required.
+Contact the Library and Archives NT to discuss your application if required.

-NT history grants are offered annually.
-Key dates for the 2019 grant are listed below.
+Key dates for the 2021 grant are as follows:

 If your application is successful you will get an agreement in the mail.
-Before you can get your grant money you must follow these steps:
+Before you receive your grant money you must follow these steps: